 — Luke 2:21-24 NLT

-Even though this world was created by Jesus, he came to here and lived within the world's boundaries.
+Even though Jesus had created this world, he came here and lived within the world's boundaries.
 His parents followed the requirements of the Old Testament law and had him circumcised.
-After Mary's 40-day wait of purification (Leviticus 12:1-4), she and Joseph took Jesus to the Temple where they went through the ceremony of dedication of the firstborn.
+After Mary's 40-day wait of purification (Leviticus 12:1-4), she and Joseph took Jesus to the Temple where they went through the ceremony of dedication for him since he was the firstborn and male.
 Their offering of birds rather than a lamb indicates their status as poorer folks (Leviticus 12:8).
-Luke makes perfectly clear that the people out of whom the hope of all people came were poor, devout, obedient, and faithful.
-Still today, when people recognize they are not above God's call to obedience and when they are faithful, God works to bring salvation.
+Luke makes clear that these people were poor, devout, obedient, and faithful, although the hope of all the world came through them.
+And to this day when people recognize they are not above God's call to obedience and when they are faithful, God works to bring salvation.
 This story is not about the power of the high and mighty of Jesus' day, but about poor devout folks who were faithful to the Almighty!

 Related Scripture Readings